Jardin des Plantes: The Buffon period (1739–1788)

 The most celebrated head of the garden was Georges-Louis Leclerc, Comte de Buffon, who served as its head from 1739 until his death in 1788.
 While director of the garden, he also owned and operated a large and successful iron works and foundry in Burgundy, but lived in the garden, in the house that now carries his name.
-Buffon was responsible for doubling the size of the garden, expanding down to the banks of Seine.
+Buffon doubled the size of the garden, expanding down to the banks of Seine.
 He enlarged the Cabinet of Natural History in the main building, and added a new gallery to the south.
 He also brought into the scientific community of the garden a team of important botanists and naturalists, including Jean Baptiste Lamarck, author of one of the earliest theories of evolution.

-Under the sponsorship of Buffon, explorers and botanists were sent to different corners of the world to collect specimens for garden and museum.
+Sponsored by Buffon, explorers and botanists were sent to different corners of the world to collect specimens for the garden and museum.
 Michel Adanson was sent to Senegal, and the navigator La Perouse to the islands of the Pacific.
 They returned with shiploads of specimens, which were carefully studied and classified.
-This research caused a conflict between the scientists of Royal Gardens and the professors of the Sorbonne over the question of evolution.
+This research caused a conflict between the scientists of the Royal Gardens and the professors of the Sorbonne over the question of evolution.
 The scientists, led by Buffon and his followers, claimed that natural species gradually evolved, while the theologians of the Sorbonne insisted that nature was exactly as it was at the time of the Creation.
 Since the scientists had the backing of the Royal court, they were able to continue their studies and publish their work.